wp-plugins/bns-featured-category/readme.txt

 Please stay current with your WordPress installation, your active theme, and your plugins.

 == Changelog ==
+= 2.5 =
+* Released December 2013
+* Add new "union" option so posts must be in all categories chosen
+* Add hook `bnsfc_query` allowing the query arguments to be over-written
+* Add hook `bnsfc_output` allowing the entire output to be over-written
+* Add hook `bnsfc_link` to allow the infinity symbol to be more easily changed
+* Add plugin row meta details

 = 2.4.3 =
 * Released September 2013
 * Added third parameter to `shortcode_atts` for automatic filter creation